rstudio/rstudio-conf/2025/README.md

 ### Putting an {ellmer} AI in production with the blessing of IT

 💬 Speaker(s): Andrie de Vries

+ 📝 Abstract:

+I had an idea to automate a process by letting an AI extract information from PDF attachments.

+Writing the 20 lines of  {ellmer} code was very simple.

+My users loved the idea.

+But IT had different feelings, especially initially.

+It took multiple design changes to get IT comfortable with running experiments in our financial system.
+They need a solution that is secure, with guardrails, wouldn’t leak sensitive information and could be easily maintained.

+We wrote a simple browser extension to reduce the friction of copy/paste between different systems.

+If you want to put an AI in production, make sure you consider the impact on other teams, in particular IT and Information security.

 📁 Materials Not Available | 📹 [YouTube Link](https://youtu.be/5jQ7UjegpP0)